rawatsudhir1/AzureSynapseDWH/README.md

 ## Setup Data warehouse

 Once Azure Synapse DWH is setup, next step is to setup Data warehouse design and load data.
 One of the ways to consider is first move metadata like table, SP, index etc creation then leverage [Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-factory/introduction) for data movement.
-I am using Adventureworks dwh which is provided as a sample.
+I am using Adventureworks dwh which is provided as a sample while creating Azure Synapse DWH.

 ## Download and configure Apache Jmeter